pittisunilkumar3/nibog_be/document/booking.md

 ```

 ### Features
+- Returns only bookings for upcoming/pending events (event_date >= current date)
+- Bookings for past events are automatically excluded
 - Returns all bookings ordered by creation date (newest first)
 - Complete parent information with contact details
 - Full event details with venue information